 - Ask owners of similar breeds during walks or at the dog park

-- Ask your vet for recommendations (we’ve listed one below, but there are certainly good groomers in your area)
+- Ask your vet for recommendations (we’ve listed some below, but there are certainly good groomers in your area)

 Meet your dog groomer.

-you just have to follow your gut instinct.
+You also can also just follow your gut instinct.
 If the person is caring and patient with you, they are also likely to be the same with your pet.